The process we use to support all children

 Do: This additional support will be recorded on an IEP that will identify a clear set of expectations, which will include stretching and relevant academic and developmental targets.
 Parents and the child will also be consulted on the action they can take to support attainment of the desired outcomes.
 This will be recorded and a date made for reviewing attainment.

-If the assessment from an external specialist such as an Educational Psychologist, Speech and Language Therapist or Occupational Therapist indicates a specific need and/or diagnosis they will provide an IEP to be worked on in school.
+If the assessment from an external specialist such as an Educational Psychologist, Speech and Language Therapist or Occupational Therapist indicates a specific need and/or diagnosis they will also provide an IEP to be worked on in school.
 If outside agencies are used, the school will always ask parents’ permission before making a referral and any recommendations for changes to the way a child is supported to learn will be discussed with parents.